broadinstitute/longbow/docs/commands/stats.md

                              LibraryModel from it.
-Longbow will assume the contents are the configuration of a LibraryModel as per LibraryModel.to_json().  [default: mas15] -s, --do-simple-splitting  Do splitting of reads based on splitter delimiters, rather than whole array structure.
+Longbow will assume the contents are the configuration of a LibraryModel as per LibraryModel.to_json().  [default: mas15] -s, --do-simple-splitting  DEPRECATED.
+Do splitting of reads based on splitter delimiters, rather than whole array
-                             This splitting will cause delimiter sequences to be repeated in each read they bound.
+                             structure.
+This splitting will cause delimiter
+                             sequences to be repeated in each read they bound.
+                             This is now the default setting, and this flag has been DEPRECATED.
   --help                     Show this message and exit.

 ```

 ## Example